Why slime is so valuable for kids (and adults).

 About the author:

-Currently in the process of writing my master's thesis in cultural and aesthetic education
+Currently writing my Master's thesis in cultural and aesthetic education

 5 years of experience in after-school care (education)

-Completed further training courses at the House of Little Researchers:
+Completed training courses at the House of Little Researchers: